theintelligentguy/pcpower-new-website/README.md

-website for replacement of powerpc.me
+Website replacement for pcpower using ReactJS